-Your sewer line is typically 3-4” in diameter so when you consider build-up of grease, sludge, and other unmentionables your sewer line can quickly diminish to 2” or less in some areas making it hard for bulk like feminine products and makeup wipes to make it through.
-Rather than passing through the line they slowly build up a damn inside your plumbing system which is always a recipe for a stoppage.
-This stoppage almost always results in us ladies wanting to die of embarrassment, this is especially true of a household full of teenage girls.
-We have a client who recently had the entire house flooded due to a stoppage from feminine products from their teenage girls, and the toilet was running, the result was a massive flood from upstairs to downstairs.
+Your sewer line is typically 3-4” in diameter, so when you consider the build-up of grease, sludge, and other unmentionables your sewer line can quickly diminish to 2” or less in some areas; this makes it hard for bulk feminine products to make it through.
+Rather than passing through the line, they slowly build up a dam inside your plumbing system which is always a recipe for a stoppage; this stoppage almost always results in us ladies wanting to die of embarrassment, and this is especially true of a household full of younger women.
+Recently, we had a client whose entire house flooded due to a stoppage from feminine products from their teenage girls.
+The toilet was running and resulted in a massive flood from upstairs to downstairs.

 Our professional recommendation, don’t flush baby wipes, makeup wipes, or feminine products– dispose of these items and similar items in the trash and avoid a potential stoppage!